voc/voctomix/README-TRANSITIONS.md

 Overlay composites have a so-called _z-order_ which defines that B is drawn above A.
 If you take an overlay composite like _picture-in-picture_, generating an animation for swapping both sources must include a switch of this z-order.

-This is done with the _&Phi;()_ operation which finds the first composite within a transition where source B do not even paritally cover the image of source A.
+This is done with the _&Phi;()_ operation which finds the first composite within a transition where source B do not even partially cover the image of source A.
 To profit by this operation one must specialize this transition an put a non-overlaying composite between the target composites.

-So to get a propper picture-in-picture &arr; picture-in-picture transition we can put a side-by-side composite between:
+So to get a proper picture-in-picture &arr; picture-in-picture transition we can put a side-by-side composite between:

 <center>
-&Phi;(pip &harr; sbs &harr; pip)
+&Phi;(*pip* &harr; *sbs* &harr; *pip*)
 </center>

 The result with a side-by-side composite in the middle looks like:

 ![pip-pip transition](doc/transitions/images/pip-pip-key.gif)

-On the left you can see the added side-by-side composite as rectangles and you can see that A and B ar swapping somewhere within the animation.
+On the left you can see the added side-by-side composite as rectangles and you can see that A and B are swapping somewhere within the animation.

 Without side-by-side in the middle it would look like: